 Films about Home Care

-Please feel free to use the following films for non-commercial uses, particularly in coordination with The New American Servitude (NYU Press, 2019).
+Please feel free to use the following films for non-commercial uses.
 I would appreciate your letting me know you have used them.
 Comments and questions are welcome.

 “Mediating Death: The Unsung Skills of Home Care Workers” (2019, 6 minutes) is a shorter segment from a film in progress, relating the story of a home care worker from Ghana helping one of her patients to die and his son to let his father do so, illustrating the expertise that is often disregarded in home care work.
 This film is meant to accompany my article, “Managing Death” in Medical Anthropology (2020).

 Feel free to use these images and photos of Ghana for non-commercial uses, particularly in coordination with Dilemmas of Culture in African Schools (University of Chicago Press, 2005), but I would appreciate attribution and your letting me know that you have used them.
 Please let me know if you have any comments or questions.